 So if you are brave enough to take the plunge, let’s begin.
-Let’s start with the absolute basics: mesh body, mesh head, skin, mesh hair and mesh clothes.
+Let’s start with the six absolute basics:

 In addition to a mesh body, you will need:

-Skin: You can’t — or, well, you shouldn’t — wear your old system skin with a mesh body… and especially not with a mesh head.
-Although it is technically possible if you use the new “bakes on mesh” function, it will look horrible.
-Old fashioned system skins are just not intended for mesh bodies and heads; in most cases the artwork is not detailed enough and doesn’t take advantage of mesh features.
+- Skin: You can’t — or, well, you shouldn’t — wear your old system skin with a mesh body… and especially not with a mesh head.
+Although it is technically possible if you use the new “bakes on mesh” function, it will probably look horrible.
+Old fashioned system skins are just not intended for mesh bodies and heads; in most cases the artwork is not detailed enough, especially for faces, fingers and toes, and doesn’t take advantage of the more natural, updated shapes possible with mesh.
 It is much, much less of a headache to simply get a new skin that is made to work with mesh bodies and heads.
 The best, most masculine “regular guy” skins are from Birth.
 Skins from Stray Dog are also very good quality, although some may find them a little less masculine.

-Hair: You may be able to wear your existing hair with your mesh body and head… IF, and only IF, your hair is 100% mesh.
+- Hair: You may be able to wear your existing hair with your mesh body and head… IF, and only IF, your hair is 100% mesh.
 Be sure to check.
-Most older hair is made of “sculpties” and you must never, EVER wear any sculpties while wearing your mesh body—it sends your complexity through the roof, which means that other players won’t even see you, they will just see a “jelly doll”.
-Newer mesh hair is made to work with mesh heads.
-Good, manly men’s hair is not easy to find, but I found options I liked at Vango, Stealthic, Dura, no.match and Wasabi.
+Most older hair is made of “sculpties” and you must never, EVER wear any sculpties while wearing your mesh body—it sends your complexity sky high, which means that other people won’t even see you, they will just see a “jelly doll”.
+Newer mesh hair is preferable because it is specifically made to work with mesh heads.
+Good, manly men’s hair is not easy to find, but I found options I liked at Dura, Exile, Vango, Stealthic, no.match and Wasabi.